 One of my girlfriends went to a breastfeeding support group meeting and mentioned that she was a little worried about her milk supply.
 The others suggested that she bring her son into bed with her so he could nurse throughout the night, but my friend said she was reluctant because she wanted “Mommy-Daddy time.”
 The group looked at her askance – how dare she put her relationship with her husband first?

-It isn’t easy making my marriage a priority, but Marc and I both try to make time each day to catch up and to cuddle.
+It isn’t easy making my marriage a priority, but my husband and I both try to make time each day to catch up and to cuddle.
 We are best friends, and we are bound and determined to stay that way.
-And if takes Alex sleeping in his own crib and not in our bed to do that, then that’s how it’s going to be.
+And if takes our son sleeping in his own crib and not in our bed to do that, then that’s how it’s going to be.